Singing Revolution: Estonia

 The Singing Revolution lasted over four years, with various protests and acts of defiance.
 The revolution was led by three different groups: the Heritage Society, the Popular Front, and the National Independence Party.
 The Heritage Society, established in 1987, focused on spreading awareness about Estonia's history to gather support for Estonia's independence from the Soviets.
 The Popular Front, founded in 1988, wanted to reform Estonia into self-government within a loose confederation of the Soviet Union.
 The National Independence Party, established in 1988 as well, was more radical than the other two organizations and demanded complete independence from the Soviet Union.

-In 1991, as the central government in Moscow and the Soviet Army attempted to stop the Estonian progress towards independence, the newly elected legislature of Estonia together with an elected grassroots parliament, Congress of Estonia, proclaimed the restoration of the independent state of Estonia and repudiated Soviet legislation.
+In 1991, as the central government in Moscow and the Soviet Armed Forces and MVD attempted to stop the Estonian progress towards independence, the newly elected legislature of Estonia together with an elected grassroots parliament, Congress of Estonia, proclaimed the restoration of the independent state of Estonia and repudiated Soviet legislation.
 Large groups of unarmed volunteers went to shield the parliament, radio, and TV buildings from any attacks by Soviet troops.
 Through these actions, Estonia regained its independence without any blood shed.

 Independence was declared on the late evening of 20 August 1991, after an agreement between different political parties was reached.
 The next morning, Soviet troops, according to Estonian TV, attempted to storm Tallinn TV Tower but were unsuccessful.
 The Communist hardliners' coup attempt failed amidst mass pro-democracy demonstrations in Moscow led by Boris Yeltsin.

 On 22 August 1991, Iceland (independent country since 1944) announced the establishment of diplomatic relations with Estonia, and Iceland thus became the first foreign country to formally recognize the fully restored independence of Estonia in 1991.
 Today, a plaque commemorating this event is situated on the outside wall of the Foreign Ministry, which is on Islandi väljak 1, or "Iceland Square 1".
 The plaque reads; "The Republic of Iceland was the first to recognize, on 22 August 1991, the restoration of the independence of the Republic of Estonia", in Estonian, Icelandic, and English.
 Some other nations did not recognize the annexation of Estonia by the Soviet Union.